One Sec Alternative for iPhone (2026)

 5. Brick: Hardware commitment device

-The trade-off is hardware.
-Brick costs ~$59 once.
-Users wanting a software-only solution will not want the device.
-Users serious enough to invest find Brick uniquely effective.
+The trade-off is the hardware.
+Brick is a roughly $59 one-time purchase, and the app is free after that.
+Anyone who wants a software-only solution will not want the device, but anyone serious enough to invest tends to find it uniquely effective.

 How to pick